 What is a pay period?

-A pay period is the time frame over which an employee accumulates hours and then is paid.
+A pay period is the time frame over which an employee, whether part of salaried employees or hourly employees, accumulates hours and then is paid, aligning with the company’s pay schedule.
 According to the U.S. Bureau of Labor, the most common schedules are bi-weekly (36.5 percent), weekly (32.4 percent), semi-monthly (19.8 percent), and monthly (11.3 percent).

 What are the factors to consider?

-It can be a daunting task to try and figure out the best pay period schedule off the top of your head, so let’s look at a few different factors that can determine which is the best for your business.
+It can be a daunting task to try and figure out the best pay period schedule from bi weekly pay periods to monthly pay periods, especially when considering administrative costs and payroll schedules.
+Let’s look at a few different factors that can determine which is the best for your business.

 Tax Obligations

-Anyone that has ever had to generate a W-2 knows the IRS requires that employers withhold federal income taxes, Social Security taxes, and Medicare taxes from their employee’s paychecks.
-These taxes are based on the employee’s wages and the number of pay periods in a year.
+Anyone that has ever had to generate a W-2 knows the IRS requires that employers withhold federal income taxes, Social Security taxes, and Medicare taxes from their employee's paychecks.
+These taxes are based on the employee’s wages, whether they're receiving overtime pay or frequent paychecks, and the number of pay periods in a year, as mandated by the Fair Labor Standards Act.

 Employee Morale

-Employees appreciate knowing when they’ll be receiving their next paycheck.
-This helps them budget their money and plan for expenses.
-Many employees prefer bi-weekly or weekly paychecks, rather than monthly payments.
+Employees appreciate knowing when they'll be paid monthly, as this helps them plan their payroll process and ensures they understand their pay cycle.
+This monthly pay period helps them budget their money, plan for expenses, and manage their earned wages more effectively.
+Many employees prefer bi-weekly pay periods or weekly payroll schedule, rather than monthly pay schedules, as these pay period types allow more frequent access to their earnings.
 This gives them more access to their earnings and the ability to quickly respond if a new expense emerges.

 Payroll Processing Time

 Small businesses with only a few employees can usually create 1099s or process payroll within a day or two.
-However, larger businesses may need several days or even weeks to complete all of the necessary tasks.
+However, larger businesses may need several days or even weeks to run biweekly pay schedules and ensure all contract workers are typically paid.

 What are the different schedule options?